 Chemical technicians use special instruments and techniques to help chemists and chemical engineers research, develop, produce, and test chemical products and processes.

-Chemists and materials scientists study substances at the atomic and molecular levels and the ways in which the substances interact with one another.
+Chemists and materials scientists study substances at the atomic and molecular levels and analyze the ways in which the substances interact with one another.
 They use their knowledge to develop new and improved products and to test the quality of manufactured goods.

 Conservation scientists and foresters manage the overall land quality of forests, parks, rangelands, and other natural resources.